mattdesl/elle/README.md

 - `attr()` getter/setter for `setAttribute`

 Other features are left up to the user to implement or extend (see [examples/](examples/)).

+The main purpose is to provide a thin layer for other components/frameworks to build on.

 ## example